-- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: the stock puller for your Motoplat does not suit. - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-- Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+- To disengage the new rotor again, you need a puller M27x1,25 (order-no.: 99 99 799 00 Not provided!- - Note: the stock puller for your Motoplat or SEM does not suit.
+It has M26x1.5!). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.

-- Take the stock Motoplat system off off.
-You will need a Motoplat puller. - Disconnect the wires from the old magneto and the old ignition coil and regulator and take off these parts now no longer needed.
+- Take the stock Motoplat/SEM system off off.
+You will need a puller M26x1.5. - Disconnect the wires from the old magneto and the old ignition coil and regulator and take off these parts now no longer needed.